-The current guidance related to fair value measurements, among other things, defines fair value, establishes a consistent framework for measuring fair value and expands disclosure for each major asset and liability category measured at fair value on either a recurring or nonrecurring basis.
-The guidance clarifies that fair value is an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
+The Company measures fair value as an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 As such, fair value is a market-based measurement that should be determined based on assumptions that market participants would use in pricing an asset or liability.
-As a basis for considering such assumptions, the guidance establishes a three-tier fair value hierarchy, which prioritizes the inputs used in measuring fair value as follows:
+Fair value measurements are based on a three-tier fair value hierarchy, which prioritizes the inputs used in measuring fair value as follows:

-- Level 1: Observable inputs such as quoted prices in active markets; - Level 2: Inputs, other than the quoted prices in active markets, that are observable either directly or indirectly; and - · Level 3: Unobservable inputs in which there is little or no market data, which require the reporting entity to develop its own assumptions.
+- Level 1: Observable inputs such as quoted prices in active markets; - Level 2: Inputs, other than the quoted prices in active markets, that are observable either directly or indirectly; and - Level 3: Unobservable inputs in which there is little or no market data, which require the reporting entity to develop its own assumptions.

-Cash, cash equivalents, marketable securities and long-term investments measured at fair value as of June 30, 2011, are classified in the table below in one of the three categories described above (in thousands):
+Cash equivalents, marketable securities and long-term investments measured at fair value are classified in the table below in one of the three categories described above (in thousands):